 From Morteratsch, the trail starts to climb.
 We pass by the Cascata da Bernina, a waterfall, where the river Ova da Bernina cascades down over 50 meters.
 Now the trail becomes a succession of turns.
 Going through the verdant valley and along the river towards Bernina Suot, the landscape becomes less green and rockier.
 Its austerity is softened by little pink alpine flowers.

 The trail goes through Diavolezza, where the famous red trains of the Bernina Express pass by at regular intervals, its rails almost touching our hiking trail.
 The views of the mountains and the glaciers are splendid.
-The peacefulness and quietude of the place is only interrupted by mountain bikers who descend down at full speed and then take a train up.
+The peacefulness and quietude of the place are only interrupted by mountain bikers who descend at full speed and then take a train up.
 At places, bikers and hikers share the road, but both species still get along with each other.
 The land here is barren, treeless, and scarred with rockfalls.

 The footing is a gravel well-marked path, which becomes rocky and zig-zags frequently.
 We come across Black Lake, or Lej Nair in Romansh.
 The lake received its name because of the black colour of its water.
 When the sun disappears for a while, the colour looks really black.